 Sustainable Living is lifestyle and philosophy, sustainable living is as popular a term as it is nuanced.
 It is encouraged by renowned activists, NGOs, lifestyle blogs and used in marketing and advertisements from cotton t-shirts to water-efficient showerheads.
 But what does it really mean?
 Broadly, sustainable living comes down to choices and behaviours that focus on living within our means to encourage human and environmental health.
-Practicing sustainability in our household, community and lifestyle ensures we prioritize the use of renewable resources without compromising the ability of future generations to meet their own needs.
+Practicing sustainability in our household (like compositing), community and lifestyle ensures we prioritize the use of renewable resources without compromising the ability of future generations to meet their own needs.

 But sustainable living is not just about the individual.

 The connection between sustainability and how we live our lives has its roots in a much larger, global principle.
 First defined by the Brundtland Report in 1987, the notion of sustainability – then termed sustainable development – aimed to present environment-related issues and challenges in the context of political, social and economic development.

 Today, the central tenets of sustainability are emphasized by the United Nations’ Sustainable Development Goals (SDGs), which seek to preserve the planet for future generations by addressing climate change, energy use, land and water management and consumption.

 Much like it is wide-reaching, sustainable living can mean different things to different people.

 Picked up by revenue-seeking companies and brands, sustainable living trends are an opportunity to greenwash products and enter the eco-market.